Failsworth tram stop

-Failsworth tram stop is a Manchester Metrolink tram stop on the Oldham and Rochdale Line in Failsworth, Greater Manchester.
+Failsworth tram stop is a Manchester Metrolink tram stop on the Oldham and Rochdale Line serving the town of Failsworth, Greater Manchester, England.
 It was formerly a railway station before its conversion to Metrolink in 2012.

 History

 Failsworth railway station opened on 26 April 1881 and was situated in Failsworth, in the Metropolitan Borough of Oldham, Greater Manchester, England.
 It was notable for its wooden platforms.
 The station was on the Oldham Loop Line 3+1/2 mi north east of Manchester Victoria, and was operated and managed by Northern Rail at the time of its closure.